Value Creation and Exit Strategies

 Value creation is the bridge to your exit strategy.
 Done correctly, it can mean that you have created the maximum value for the shareholders when the time comes to exit.
 Done incorrectly, could mean that the shareholders leave "money on the table" or worse yet a buyer cannot be found.
-The "Value Creation Strategies" "and "Exit Strategies" are inextricably linked for wealth creation.
+The "Value Creation Strategies" (Link to H3 Value Creation Strategies) "and "Exit Strategies" (Link to H3 Exit Strategies) are inextricably linked to wealth creation.

 GEM Strategy Management consultants examine potential value creating strategies through its Strategic Business Planning Processes and its Growth and Expansion Strategy processes to identify value creation opportunities.
-A number of value creation strategies could be considered:
+Some value creation strategies could be considered:

 Value Creation Strategies

-- Operations of a subsidiary are non-core and /or have limited synergies;
+• Operations of a subsidiary are non-core and have limited synergies

-- Capital Structure is sub-optimal for the subsidiary; and,
+• Capital Structure is sub-optimal for the subsidiary

 Segmenting Cash Flows

 Some public companies have pursued carve-outs of a target portfolio of cash generating assets.
 These range from midstream pipeline and shipping Master Limited Partnerships (MLPs) to power generation assets offering a substantial yield to shareholders.
 In each of these situations, a large public company targeted a group of new investors attracted to tax-efficient cashflows with long duration profiles, creating significant value for shareholders.

 Companies may find that they have embedded assets that are undervalued such as real estate, plant and equipment or technology that could be sold and then lease back could improve the balance sheet and retained earnings.